Adrihannathanielhatcher/OS-Ticket-Configuration-/README.md

 ![image](https://github.com/user-attachments/assets/bd7b5170-c03a-45a8-a087-29cc263f9127)
 ![image](https://github.com/user-attachments/assets/324c8f37-55a4-4605-881d-aa4a062d46d3)

-12. Once the server has been restarted, we can download the necessary extension to get OS Ticket to run.
+12. Once the server has been restarted, we can download the necessary extension to get the OSTicket to run.
 Foll0w the below steps in (IIS) to enable the extensions.

-IIS > OS Ticket > PHP Manager>Enable extensions: php_opcache.dil, phpImap.dll, phpintl.dll.
-Refresh the osTicket tab in your Internet Explorer.
+IIS > OSTicket > PHP Manager>Enable extensions: php_opcache.dil, phpImap.dll, phpintl.dll.
+Refresh the OSTicket tab in your Internet Explorer.

 ![image](https://github.com/user-attachments/assets/808f107c-9b32-4556-b36b-7051a08fb53c)